KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Recommendation: Found `uses: actions/setup-node@v3` in file `ci.yml`: Replace it with v4.
 2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Outdated: Found `MichMich/MagicMirror` in file `config.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Outdated: Found `MichMich/MagicMirror` in file `magicmirror.sh`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: There ist no CODE_OF_CONDUCT file.
+3. Recommendation: There ist no CODE_OF_CONDUCT file.
 It is recommended to add one.
-6. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-OnThisDayWikiApi by slugmuffin](https://github.com/slugmuffin/MMM-OnThisDayWikiApi)